el-tocino/mycroft-hue/README.md

     - turn on all lights
     - turn off all lights

- - Can change to the below colors currently by saying "Change/Set Office(Groupname) blue(Color)" or "Change/Set Office(Groupname) to blue(Color)" the current colors supported are below.
-If it doesn't know what color you are asking for it will default changing to white.
+ - Can change to the below colors currently by saying "Change/Set Office(Groupname) blue(Color)" or "Change/Set Office(Groupname) to blue(Color)".

-    - blue
-    - red
-    - yellow
-    - green
-    - purple
-    - white
+ - Supports webcolors names, ie, Chuck Norris, blue, light blue, mauve, taupe, etc.

  - Lights can now be adjusted by name!